htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - The ``$CondorVersion`` string contains the Git SHA for official CHTC builds of HTCondor.
   :jira:`532`

-- The new submit command :subcom:`starter_log` can be used to have the *condor_starter* write a second copy of its daemon log, which is included in the job's output sandbox that's transferred to the Access Point.
+- The new submit commands :subcom:`starter_debug` and :subcom:`starter_log`
-  New submit command :subcom:`starter_debug` can be used to control the logging level of this job-specific log file.
+  can be used to have the *condor_starter* write a second copy of its daemon log and have that file transferred to the Access Point with the job's output sandbox.
   :jira:`2296`

 Bugs Fixed: